Voilett-Roze/asus/Compile-Firmware-from-source-using-Ubuntu.md

 # How to build `asuswrt-merlin` on Ubuntu

+# NOTE: If wanting to build for the new HND platform (RT-AC86U) some different instructions have been added and need to be followed.

 ## Cautionary note

 > WARNING DESPITE THE FACT THAT IT IS POSSIBLE TO COMPILE YOUR OWN FIRMWARE,